I have been served with a freezing injunction: what should I do?

-If you have been served with a freezing order without advance notice, it means that the claimant(s) has lodged evidence with the court and appeared before a judge (normally a High Court judge) and satisfied him/her, for the time being, that there is (1) a good and arguable claim against you, (2) that you have assets, and (3) that those assets need to be safeguarded to prevent you from moving, hiding or otherwise dissipating them with a view to frustrating a prospective judgment against you.
+If you have been served with a freezing injunction without advance notice, it means that the claimant(s) has lodged evidence with the court and appeared before a judge (normally a High Court judge) and satisfied him/her, for the time being, that there is (1) a good and arguable claim against you, (2) that you have assets, and (3) that those assets need to be safeguarded to prevent you from moving, hiding or otherwise dissipating them with a view to frustrating a prospective judgment against you.

-What the order does not mean is that you have been found liable for anything, that the court has made any findings in fact or in law against you, or that your assets no longer belong to you.
+What the freezing injunction does not mean is that you have been found liable for anything, that the court has made any findings in fact or in law against you, or that your assets no longer belong to you.
 In the meantime, though, there are likely to be significant and immediate consequences to your day-to-day life.
 Indeed, by the time you are served with the order, your banks will also have been (or will very soon be) served with the order and thus, prohibited in law from allowing you access to your accounts outside the terms of the order.
-This is because it is a contempt of court for third parties to assist an individual in breaching a freezing order.
+This is because it is a contempt of court for third parties to assist an individual in breaching a freezing injunction.

-You will normally be required, within days of being served with the freezing order, to swear and serve an affidavit disclosing all of your assets with a value above, say, £1,000, including details of your bank accounts, pensions and shares, as well as the value of your home, your vehicle(s), any art or jewellery, etc. and the equity you hold in each item.
+You will normally be required, within days of being served with the freezing injunction, to swear and serve an affidavit disclosing all of your assets with a value above, say, £1,000, including details of your bank accounts, pensions and shares, as well as the value of your home, your vehicle(s), any art or jewellery, etc. and the equity you hold in each item.
 Your solicitors will help you prepare the affidavit.
-It is important that you are honest in your affidavit as if you are found to have been untruthful this may give rise to contempt of court proceedings (which could result in your fine or imprisonment) and/or damage your credibility/prospects of success in defending the substantive claim/applying for the order to be set aside.
+It is important that you are honest in your affidavit as if you are found to have been untruthful this may give rise to contempt of court proceedings (which could result in a fine or imprisonment) and/or damage your credibility/prospects of success in defending the substantive claim/applying for the order to be set aside.

-A freezing order may also require you to disclose to the other side details concerning both your income and your monthly expenditures for you to be able to access funds for legitimate ordinary living expenses.
+A freezing injunction may also require you to disclose to the other side details concerning both your income and your monthly expenditure for you to be able to access funds for legitimate ordinary living expenses.
 Once disclosed to the claimant, your solicitors will usually then need to ensure that the other side provides the requisite information and authorisation to the bank(s) for them to be able to release, on a restricted basis, the relevant accounts.

-Your solicitors should be able to advise you on whether there are grounds to apply to discharge or vary the terms of a freezing order.
-Typically, this will be the case where the test set out above is not met (or ceases to be met), the value of the claim changes or the claimant failed to disclose material facts to the Court at the without notice hearing.
+Your solicitors should be able to advise you on whether there are grounds to apply to discharge or vary the terms of a freezing injunction.
+Typically, this will be the case where the test set out above is not met (or ceases to be met), the value of the claim changes or where the claimant has failed to disclose material facts to the Court at the without notice hearing.
 An application to vary or discharge a freezing order should initially be canvassed with the claimant’s solicitors to see if there is a scope for agreeing matters by consent (i.e. without a hearing).
-If the court finds consent has unreasonably held, this may result in the claimant being ordered to pay your legal costs of the application.
+If the court finds consent has been unreasonably withheld, this may result in the claimant being ordered to pay your legal costs of the application.

 What if a freezing order causes me to suffer long-term financial loss?

-A claimant who seeks a freezing order is normally required to provide a “cross-undertaking” (promise) to the court that if it subsequently transpires the injunction was improperly obtained that they will compensate the respondent and any third party that suffers loss as a result of the freezing injunction.
+A claimant who seeks a freezing injunction is normally required to provide a “cross-undertaking” (promise) to the court that if it subsequently transpires that the injunction was improperly obtained that they will compensate the respondent and any third party that suffers loss as a result of the freezing injunction.
 If the Claimant failed to pay such damages they themselves would be in contempt of court.